 In early 2001 the Genealogy Section was moved back to the northwest quadrant.
 The collection continues to grow.
 Most of the money collected for AGS dues and more is used to purchase books for the library′s genealogy collection.

-In 2014 the Genealogy Section was moved to the Northeast Branch Library on Brown Blvd while the new Central Library was being built.
-During this period, the Arlington Genealogical Society met at the Southwest Police Community Room on SW Greenoaks Blvd.
-When the George W. Hawkes Downtown Central Library was complete in June 2018, the collection was moved to the Genealogy & Local History Section on the 3rd floor and the Arlington Genealogical Society began to meet in its 1st floor [re]Brary meeting room.
+In 2014 the Genealogy Section was moved to the Northeast Branch Library on Brown Blvd while the new Central Library was under construction.
+An AGS temporary committee supporting Genealogy Resources was created and Larry Howser was named as the Chair.
+During this period, AGS met at the Southwest Police Community Room on SW Greenoaks Blvd.
+In June 2018 when the George W. Hawkes Downtown Central Library was complete, the collection was moved to the Genealogy & Local History Section on the 3rd floor.
+Thereafter, the society began meeting in the 1st floor [re]Brary meeting room.